-(1) In the event that our securities are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load.

-- (2) In the event that we conduct an offering of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses.
-Our common stockholders will bear, directly or indirectly, the expenses of any offering of our securities, including debt securities. - (3) The expenses of the dividend reinvestment plan are included in "Other Expenses." - (4) The total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (5) Reflects the estimated base management fee that we will pay, calculated at an annual rate of 2.0% of the value of our estimated gross assets for the 12 months ending March 31, 2017.
+- (1) In the event that our securities are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) In the event that we conduct an offering of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses.
+Our common stockholders will bear, directly or indirectly, the expenses of any offering of our securities, including debt securities. - (3) The expenses of the dividend reinvestment plan are included in "Other Expenses." - (4) The total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (5) Reflects the estimated base management fee that we will pay, calculated at an annual rate of 2.0% of the value of our estimated gross assets for the 12 months ending September 30, 2017.
+Under the terms of the Investment Advisory Agreement, the base management fee is calculated at an annual rate of 2.00% of our gross assets, which are our total assets as reflected on our balance sheet (with no deduction for liabilities).
+Effective January 1, 2017 through December 31, 2017, however, pursuant to a voluntary waiver by GSV Asset Management, we will pay GSV Asset Management a base management fee of 1.75%, a 0.25% reduction from the 2.0% base management fee payable under the Investment Advisory Agreement.
 See "Investment Advisory Agreement." - (6) The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), and will equal the lesser of (i) 20% of our realized capital gains during such calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle" of 8.00% per year, and a "catch-up" feature, and (ii) 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
 For a more detailed discussion of the calculation of this fee, see "Investment Advisory Agreement."
 For accounting purposes, in order to reflect the theoretical capital gains incentive fee that would be payable for a given period as if all unrealized gains were realized, we are required to accrue a capital gains incentive fee based upon realized capital gains and losses during the current calendar year through the end of the period, plus any unrealized capital appreciation and depreciation as of the end of the period.
 It should be noted that a fee so calculated and accrued would not necessarily be payable under the Investment Advisory Agreement, and may never be paid based upon the computation of capital gains incentive fees in subsequent periods.
-For the three months ended March 31, 2016, we had a reversal of incentive fees of \$5,118,584, resulting in a total of \$12,195,980 of accrued incentive fees as of March 31, 2016.
+For the nine months ended September 30, 2016, we had a reversal of incentive fees of \$7,805,089, resulting in a total of \$9,509,476 of accrued incentive fees as of September 30, 2016.
 Historically, option (ii) above has resulted in lower accrued incentive fees than option (i).
-As such, we have projected incentive fees of \$9.4 million for the twelve months ending March 31, 2017 based upon an assumed return of 8.0% on our \$325.3 million of portfolio investments as of March 31, 2016.
+As such, we have projected incentive fees of \$5.8 million for the twelve months ending September 30, 2017 based upon an assumed return of 8.0% on our \$298.3 million of portfolio investments as of September 30, 2016.